 Price £15,850 - £22,815

 - SEAT not strong for reliability

-“The latest SEAT Leon blends a sporty drive, stylish looks and decent practicality.
-It's cheaper than the VW Golf, too.”
+“The latest SEAT Leon blends a sporty drive and stylish looks with decent practicality, and it's cheaper than a VW Golf.”

-The SEAT Leon comes in three main specifications – entry-level S, mid-range SE and top-of-the-range FR.
-There's also the three-door SEAT Leon SC available, which is a rivals for the Kia Pro_cee’d and Vauxhall Astra GTC, while the SEAT Leon ST estate offers even greater practicality, too.
+There are three trim levels to choose from: entry-level S, mid-range SE and top-of-the-range FR.
+There's a three-door SEAT Leon SC available, rivaling the Kia Procee’d and Vauxhall Astra GTC, and a SEAT Leon ST estate that offers even more practicality.

 MPG, running costs & CO2